shilab/HGSVC_ASE_Analysis/README.md

 http://ftp.1000genomes.ebi.ac.uk/vol1/ftp/data_collections/hgsv_sv_discovery/illumina_rna.sequence.index

 We use a SNP ASE analysis pipeline based on mapping bias correction by WASP (Van de Geijn B et al. WASP: allele-specific software for robust discovery of molecular quantitative trait loci. bioRxiv (2014): 011221).
-The specific steps of this pipeline are as follows:
+The specific steps of this pipeline are as follows and results can be found in http://ftp.1000genomes.ebi.ac.uk/vol1/ftp/data_collections/hgsv_sv_discovery/working/201707_ASE_RES_Trios:

 1. Map RNA-seq reads to the human reference GRCH38 using STAR v2.4.2a with default option.
 The reference we used here is from the link: